code-warrior/examples--computer-network-admin--mwd-260--spring-2020/README.md

 ---

 ## Environment
-Move or copy every dot file in `environment` to your home folder.
+Move or copy every dot file in the `environment` directory to your home folder.

 ---